piavgh/cargo-eval/README.md

 <a name="shebang"></a>
 ### Self-Executing Scripts

-On UNIX systems, you can use `#!/usr/bin/env cargo eval --` as a shebang line in a Rust script.
+On UNIX systems, you can use `#!/usr/bin/env -S cargo eval --` as a shebang line in a Rust script.
 If the script file is executable, this will allow you to execute a script file directly.

 If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `cargo-eval`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.